ministryofjustice/security-guidance/docs/personal-mail-and-parcel-delivery.md

-# Personal mail delivery
+# Personal mail and parcel delivery

-This personal parcel delivery policy applies to all Ministry of Justice \(MoJ\) employees, contractors, partners and service providers, including those on co-located sites and sites owned by other public bodies.
+This personal mail and parcel delivery policy applies to all Ministry of Justice \(MoJ\) employees, contractors, partners and service providers, including those on co-located sites and sites owned by other public bodies.
 This also includes employees of other organisations who are based in, or work at, MoJ occupied premises.

 Agencies and Arms Length Bodies \(ALBs\) are expected to comply with this corporate framework but **MAY** establish their own arrangements tailored to operational needs and **SHOULD** supplement it with local policy or guidance for any business-specific risk.

 ## Objective

-Following a review by Government Security Centre \(GSCPP\), it is recommended that the MoJ implements a policy on personal and business deliveries, including prohibiting personal parcel deliveries, to MoJ buildings.
+Following a review by Government Security Centre People and Physical \(GSCPP\), it is recommended that the MoJ implements a policy on personal and business deliveries, including prohibiting personal parcel deliveries, to MoJ buildings.
 This policy prohibits deliveries of personal items to MoJ buildings, to comply with HMG minimum physical standard No.10 on mail or delivery management.

 This provides MoJ employees, contractors, partners and other interested parties with a clear policy on mail deliveries, to prevent attack, damage, or interference \(malicious or otherwise\) to MoJ assets, and - most importantly - physical harm to MoJ people and the public.